metral/pulumihome/Operations:-Accessing-console-logs-for-a-given-preview-or-update.md

    the PPC that the update was in and the the "Pulumi Private Clouds" spreedsheet in Google Drive > PulumiAllEmployees > Engineering > Keys And Passwords has the endpoint and token.
 3. A build of `ppc` which has the ability to tail log files.
-If https://github.com/pulumi/pulumi-ppc/pull/213 has been merged, then simply run `make ensure build` in pulumi-ppc.
-If it hasn't been merged, checkout the TailPPC branch first and then run `make ensure build`
+Building `pulumi/pulumi-ppc` from HEAD will give you this.

 ## Process